Skip to footer content

-The ability to convert HTML files or content to PDF pages format is a valuable feature in many applications.
-In C++, it is quite a tedious task to build an application from scratch, to generate HTML to PDF format files.
-So in this article, we will explore how to convert HTML to PDF in C++ using the wkhtmltopdf library.
+The ability to convert HTML files or content to PDF pages is a valuable feature in many applications.
+In C++, it can be quite tedious to build an application from scratch to generate HTML to PDF format files.
+In this article, we will explore how to convert HTML to PDF in C++ using the wkhtmltopdf library.

 wkhtmltopdf is an open-source command-line tool that seamlessly transforms HTML plain text pages into high-quality PDF documents.
 By leveraging its functionalities in C++ programs, we can easily convert HTML string content to PDF format.
 Let's dig into the step-by-step process of HTML page to PDF conversion in C++ using the wkhtmltopdf library.

-To create HTML to PDF files converter in C++, we need to check the following things are in place:
+To create an HTML to PDF file converter in C++, ensure the following prerequisites are fulfilled:

 To create a C++ PDF conversion project in Code::Blocks, follow these steps: